TSOptics/optics-docs/docs/Guides/total_partial.md

 const userOptics = createState(initialUsers);
 ```

-Here some users might not have any contact information, so the `contact` field is optional (hence the question mark).
+Here some users might not have any contact information, so the `contact` field is optional.
-When you have an optic focused on an optional (or nullable) property, then the new optics derived from it will be partial.

-In our case it means every optics we derive from `contact` ends up partial:
+Every optic we derive from `contact` ends up partial:

 ```ts twoslash
 // @include: main